1/1

 made with Arvinda's Vindaloo Masala

 For the Indian food lover that likes it hot, Vindaloo is the curry that hits the spot!
 Vindaloo's origins are from exotic Goa, known for its worldly collision of flavours and cooking traditions from India and Portugal.
-This hot, spicy, mildly sweet and sour curry is best suited with chicken or pork, however you may try it with paneer for a vegetarian option.
-Serve this mouth-watering curry with your favourite Indian flatbread and rice!
+This is a hot, spicy, mildly sweet and sour curry traditionally made with chicken or pork, but it’s equally delicious with paneer for a vegetarian twist.
+Serve this mouthwatering curry with your favourite Indian flatbread and rice.

 - Prep Time